Since completing university, Paul has worked as a librarian, teacher, and freelance writer. Born in the UK, he currently lives in Florida.

 I was fortunate enough to be in the audience that day and there were many of us in the crowd who were just as moved as Cash.
 I had been brought up with the songs of Johnny Cash as a child, thanks to my father and his record collection, and felt honored to be present at such an historic musical occasion.

-Before going into Cash's performance in detail, however, it is important to look at what was happening in his career at the time.
+Before going into Cash's performance in detail, though, it is important to understand what was happening in his career at the time.

 Johnny Cash and Rick Rubin

 I really felt like it would be an exciting challenge to work with an established artist, or a legendary artist who might not be in the best place in his career at the moment.
-The first person who came to mind was Johnny, in terms of greatness and in terms of maybe, at that moment, not doing his best work.— Rick Rubin
+The first person who came to mind was Johnny, in terms of greatness and in terms of maybe, at that moment, not doing his best work.

 Rick Rubin encouraged Johnny Cash to play to venues where he would reach a younger and less mainstream audience.